Estimated reading time: 13 minutes

 Top Finance Weekly Read

-If you are a personal finance blogger and would like your blog to be featured simply drop me an email.
-I’m currently booking August/September 2017-Limited spots.
+If you are a personal finance blogger and would like your blog to be featured, drop me an email.

 Hi CBB fans!

-I like to think and write about the factors that affect our ability to maintain motivation toward financial goals, and to follow-through on that motivation with consistent action in the long-term.
-I hope that my processing of these struggles helps my readers (and myself!) to achieve our hopes and dreams, and steer our lives in the direction of our choosing.
+Writing about the factors that affect our ability to maintain motivation toward financial goals and to follow through on that motivation with consistent action in the long term.

-Thank you for reading, and thank you so much to Mr. CBB for featuring me!
+Thank you for reading, and so much to Mr. CBB for featuring me!